Skip to main content

 Will cutting methane emissions be costly or require new technologies?

-No. According to the Global Methane Assessment, we can cut methane emissions almost half by 2030 using currently available technologies.
+No. According to the Global Methane Assessment, we can cut methane emissions almost by half by 2030 using currently available technologies.

 What’s more, roughly 60% of available targeted measures to reduce methane emissions have low mitigation costs, and over 50% of those have negative costs.